Twenty best places to visit in North India

 Jaipur – Take a Piece of Culture

-Jaipur is the biggest and most bustling city of Rajasthan.
+Jaipur is the biggest and most bustling city of North India Rajasthan.
 Find some beautiful handcraft and souvenirs in the old city bazaars.
 The courtyard-like markets will deliver top-notch textiles and accessories made into ethnic wear.
 Try the kachori from ‘Kanji’ or the traditional ‘dal bati’ at old Jaipuri food joints for different, interesting food.
 The monuments in Jaipur are beautiful, picturesque and a marvel to explore.
 The Amer Fort’s lighting is exquisite, be sure to experience the light and sound night show.
-Further, visit the Sheesh Mahal (palace of mirrors), the Galjati ‘Monkey’ Temple, the Nahargarh Fort and the lesser known Royal Cenotaphs.
+Further, visit the Sheesh Mahal (palace of mirrors), the Galjati ‘Monkey’ Temple, the Nahargarh Fort and the lesser-known Royal Cenotaphs.
 Jaipur is a photographer’s paradise with its Rajasthani architecture.
 Anyone interested in history, culture and urban life will have a blast.

 Ride an elephant up the hill to the main entrance of stunning Amber Fort – Photo Credit Annie Spratt.